Skip to Con-tent

 Director, ESG Investing

-For over 20 years, Amy has influenced companies and investors to advance sustainable business integration, performance, and disclosure at a global scale.
-As Director of ESG Investing at Boston Trust Walden, she oversees the firm’s ESG integration and active ownership strategies to promote greater corporate accountability through company dialogues, proxy voting, and public policy engagement.
+As Director of ESG Investing at Boston Trust Walden, Amy oversees the firm’s ESG integration and active ownership strategies to advance sustainable business integration, performance, and disclosure at a global scale through company dialogues, proxy voting, and public policy engagement.
 Amy chairs the ESG Research & Engagement Committee and is a member of the Audit & Risk Management, Active Ownership, and ESG Integration Committees.

-Amy co-chairs the Institutional Investor Committee of the Thirty Percent Coalition (the Coalition for U.S. board diversity®), which aims for equal representation for women and people of color on corporate boards of directors.
-She also serves on the ISSB Investor Advisory Group, as well as the UN PRI’s Sustainable Development Goals (SDB) Advisory Committee and its Corporate Reporting Reference Group.
+Amy co-chairs the Institutional Investor Committee of the Thirty Percent Coalition (the Coalition for U.S. board diversity®), which advocates for increased gender, racial, and ethnic diversity on corporate boards and in senior leadership.
+She also serves on the ISSB Investor Advisory Group, as well as the UN PRI’s Sustainable Development Goals (SDG) Advisory Committee and its Corporate Reporting Reference Group.

 Amy formerly served on the board of the Global Compact Network USA where she chaired the Nominating and Governance Committee and previously chaired the steering committee of the Sustainable Investment Research Analyst Network (SIRAN).
 She earned a BA from the University of Kansas.
 Amy is also a member of the Finance Committee of Old South Church in Boston.